This page is dedicated to information and opinion on Hydropower developments that are proposed on the river Thames.

 Our only requisite is that comprehensive scientific data is available to prove that there will be no adverse affects.

 In 2008, the Environment Agency regional Director told the then Regional Fisheries Ecology and Recreation advisory committee that no further Thames Weirpools would be developed until the scheme at Romney had been fully assessed for environmental impact, in 2010 they broke that promise.
-The scheme at Romney is still not operational, this over 10 years on from conception and the earliest possible date now will be Spring 2013.
+The scheme at Romney is only just operational, this over 10 years on from conception.

 Consequently, despite our support for clean energy initiatives, we feel that until all the necessary scientific data is available, we will campaign against all Hydropower developments on the Thames.